df7cb/pg_dirtyread/README.md

 System columns such as `xmax` and `ctid` can be retrieved by including them in the table alias attached to the `pg_dirtyread()` call.
 A special column `dead` of type boolean is available to report dead rows (as by `HeapTupleIsSurelyDead`).
+The `dead` column is not usable during recovery, i.e. most notably not on standby servers.

   ```sql
     SELECT * FROM pg_dirtyread('foo'::regclass)